Singer Treadle Sewing Machine Table Value Guide

 The typical price range for Singer Treadle Sewing Machine Table is $150 - $180 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• Completeness of the unit, including original drawers and the presence of the leather drive belt.
+- Completeness of the set, including the original wooden drawers and the presence of the sewing machine head itself.

 How to Identify Singer Treadle Sewing Machine Table?

-• Look for the distinct 'Singer' brand name cast directly into the iron frame and the foot pedal.
+- Look for the embossed 'SINGER' brand name integrated directly into the cast iron crossbar of the leg assembly.

 History of Singer Treadle Sewing Machine Table